 (signed) E. M. House

-(Not included in the information Wilson forwarded to Daniels is a memorandum M. S. Tisdale wrote for the Admiral regarding the transmission of Howard’s false armistice cablegram.
-Tisdale stated:
+(Not included in what Wilson forwarded to Daniels is a memorandum M. S. Tisdale wrote for the Admiral regarding the transmission of Howard’s false armistice cablegram.
+Tisdale recorded that:

 “The letter of Sellards, dated 23 July and attached hereto, states that he did accompany Mr. Howard to the Depeche office, then returned to the Flag office.
 And that he, Sellards, had nothing to do with the sending of the dispatch nor did he know it had been sent until Mr. Howard later returned to the Flag office.
 Sellards was not a press censor.